corinnawegner/DLN_project_G03/README.md

 ### Earlystopping
 *used in: BART generation*

-We implemented the callback earlystopping to interrupt training if the model stops improving.
-From epoch 3 on, every train step the current model is saved, if the score on the validation set is better than the best score from the past.
-If the score does not improve for 5 epochs and after at least 15 epochs, the training loop gets interrupted and the best model is returned.
+Early stopping is a technique used in machine learning and deep learning to prevent overfitting during the training of a model.
+It works by monitoring the model's performance on a validation dataset while training.
+If the model's performance on the validation set stops improving or starts to degrade, training is halted early.

 ### Dropout

 *used in: BART generation*

 [Dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) is a regularization technique used in machine learning, particularly in neural networks, to prevent overfitting.
 During training, dropout randomly "drops out" (sets to zero) a fraction of the neurons in the network at each iteration.
 This forces the model to learn more robust and generalized features, as it cannot rely on specific neurons being present.
-The dropout rate, typically between 0.<span style="color:red">1</span> and 0.5, controls the fraction of neurons dropped.
+The dropout rate controls the fraction of neurons dropped.
 At inference time, all neurons are used, but their outputs are scaled to account for the dropout applied during training.

 ### Gradient accumulation

 *used in: BART generation*

 Gradient accumulation is a technique used in training deep learning models, especially when dealing with large batch sizes that might not fit into memory.
 Instead of updating the model's weights after each mini-batch, gradient accumulation involves accumulating gradients over several mini-batches and performing a weight update only after a specified number of mini-batches.

-### ReduceLRONPlateau

-*used in: BART generation & minBERT*

-ReduceLROnPlateau is a technique used to adjust the learning rate during training based on the performance of the model.
-Specifically, it monitors a specified metric (such as validation loss) and reduces the learning rate when this metric stops improving, i.e., plateaus.
-This helps in fine-tuning the model by allowing it to converge more smoothly and potentially reach a better local minimum.
-It’s particularly useful for training deep neural networks where learning rate adjustments can significantly impact the final performance.

 ### L2 regularization